-The Genesis 2.1 is the ultimate all around DPV and is now PASSENGER AIRLINE LEGAL!
-At only 33.5lbs and 24 inches long, it is capable of speeds from 50 to over 300 ft/min and a cruise range of over 8 miles, making it ideal for shore or boat dives, while still providing plenty of range for cave diving.
+The new Genesis 3.1 is the ultimate all around DPV and is still passenger airline legal WITHOUT you having to hand carry the batteries!
+At only 34lbs and 24 inches long, it is capable of speeds from 30 to over 300 ft/min and a cruise range of over 8 miles, making it ideal for shore or boat dives, while still providing plenty of range for cave diving.
 Single hand control of both ON/OFF and the infinitely variable speed makes it the easiest scooter to operate and leaves your second hand free at all times.
 The external recharge capability means you don’t have to open your scooter between dives to charge it and the magnetic shaft coupling ensures a lifetime of operation with no shaft seal maintenance or failures.
 The variable speed control is also magnetically coupled, so there are no dynamic seals anywhere on this awesome little scooter.
+The new electronics in the 3.1 provide LED feedback of battery charge remaining and allow the user to adjust the motor parameters to their liking.
+The new motor is also more power efficient, for more range, and quieter.

 Weight – 34lbs (15.4kg)